Skip to Top NavigationSkip to ContentSkip to Footer

 • Intellectual Property developed by Dr. Sonali Kurup, Associate Professor of Pharmacy, resulted in U.S. Patent No: 11,814,388 B1, "Substituted pyrrolo[2,3-d]pyrimidines and pyrazolo[3,4-d]pyrimidines as inhibitors for multi-resistant cancers”.

-• Record-breaking grant funding ($14M in FY24) in the final year of the 2021-2024 Strategic Plan.
-Ferris was awarded nearly $35 Million in new grants, averaging $4.4 Million per year, representing a 3X increase in funding c
+• Record-breaking grant funding ($14M) in the final year of the 2021-2024 Strategic Plan.
+During this 4-year period, Ferris was awarded nearly $35 Million in new grants, averaging $4.4 Million per year, representing a 3-fold increase in funding.

 • Our Institutional Review Board (IRB) continues to play a critical role in educating the campus community on research involving human subjects.
 These projects range from educational scholarship to medication usage and health outcomes research being carried out by our students and faculty.
 Under the leadership of the IRB Chair (Dr. David White) and Research Compliance Officer (Maureen Wawsczyk), 126 new research projects involving nursing, pharmacy, education, and learning innovations are managed and approved by the IRB.
 These projects are often required as part of advanced, graduate-level, doctoral and master’s degree programs.